tadejsv/dev-container-repo/README.md

 - **Step 2**: Execute this command

     ``` bash
-    docker run --rm -d --name alba --gpus all --ipc=host -u $(id -u) -p 8888:8888 -v "$(pwd)":/workspace tadejsv/ml-docker:pytorch lab
+    docker run --init --rm -d --name alba --gpus all --ipc=host -u $(id -u) -p 8888:8888 -v "$(pwd)":/workspace tadejsv/ml-docker:pytorch
     ```

     >  If you run this on a CPU-only machine, remove `--gpus all`

-    Here in the example the final argument it `lab`, which will make Jupyter Lab availible on your machine at [https://localhost:8888](https://localhost:8888), with the password `alba`.
-Other availible options are:
-  - `notebook`: same as `lab`, but starts a Jupyter Notebook.
-  - `bash`: starts a bash terminal - in this case you'd want to replace the `-d` option with `-i -t` for an interactive session.
-  - name of a `.py` or `.sh` script - this will execute that script (and terminate the container automatically once the script finished)

-  You can also add other arguments/options at the end of the command - in case of `lab` or `notebook` these should be Jupyter settings (see the [configuration](#configuration) section), while in case of a script they should be whatever arguments your script accepts.
+    By default this will start a Jupyter Lab with `jupyter lab`, but you can change this by passing a different command.

 - **Step 3**: When you want to stop the container, execute